DataDog/hiring-engineers/answers.md

 For the final bonus, I'm going to explain the difference between a Service and a Resource.

-Services are a set of processes that work together to provide a feature set.
-Examples of simple featured sets might be a webapp service or a database service.
-Services are defined by the user when they create their app using Datadog.
+Services are a set of processes that perform the same function.
+For example, a basic web application may consist of two services, a single web app and a single database.
+These are two services working in tandem.
+You pull up the web app in your browser and enter your login credentials.
+The credentials are sent to the database to validate your credentials and return your user information.
 Services help to quickly distinguish between different processes run by the app.

-Resources are a query to a service.
+Resources are a particular action, or query, for a service.
 For a web app, examples might be a handler or a canonical URL.

 Here are two challenges I encountered while completing this exercise.